 Who is gold not for?

 So far we have shown that gold can be a valuable third asset component in equity-bond portfolios.
-However there are at least 2 portfolios/requirements for which gold may not be very useful.
+However, there are at least 2 portfolios/requirements for which gold may not be very useful.

 First, is for investors who are investing money for regular income or other short-term objectives such as emergency funds.
 Gold does not generate regular interest or dividends.
 Further short-term investors are mostly invested in short-duration debt instruments which provide low but steady returns and do not need diversification.

 Second, is for investors at the opposite end of the spectrum who want to invest for the long term and are not concerned about (even significant) volatility in the meantime.
-In such cases, investors have low need for diversification and would rather put all their money in the highest returning asset namely equities.
+In such cases, investors have a low need for diversification and would rather put all their money in the highest returning asset namely equities.
 However, in my experience, such investors are very rare in real life.